-- 1. Remove cover and all protective wrapping.
+- Remove cover and all protective wrapping.
 Remove plug from exhaust outlet. - 2.
-Check tag on oil base and verify that oil viscosity is still correct for existing ambient temperatures. - 3.
-Clean and check battery.
+Check tag on oil base and verify that oil viscosity is still correct for existing ambient temperatures. - Clean and check battery.
 Measure specific gravity (1.260 at 77°F [25°C]) and verify level to be at split ring.
 If specific gravity is low, charge until correct value is obtained.
 If the level is low, add distilled water and charge until specific gravity is correct. - 4.
 Check that fuel filter and fuel lines are secure, with no leaks. - 5.
-Check that carburetor throttle lever and governor linkage move freely. - 6.
+Check carburetor, adjust if necessary. - 6.
 Connect battery. - 7.
-Start Engine.
+Start engine.
 Exhaust smoke is normal when the engine is started and is usually caused by the rust inhibitor oil.